BEST ROAD BIKE PEDALS

 While road bike pedals may not be very sexy or expensive compared to your bike frame, other components, and kit, they are just as important to your performance, comfort, and safety out on the road.

 This Know Fast review gives you the essential knowledge you need to decide what road bike pedals to get and where to get them in a brief, enthusiast-focused, ad-free post.
 I’ve done the same comprehensive, comparative, and conflict-of-interest-free gear and store evaluations that normally go into longer In The Know Cycling reviews to come up with my recommendations and insights and write them up in a form that you can more quickly read and act on.

 RECOMMENDED ROAD BIKE PEDALS

 I recommend the Shimano Ultegra PD-R8000 as the best road bike pedals for most road cycling enthusiasts.
-They perform well, suit the fit needs of most cyclists, are very durable and easy to maintain, and are very competitively priced.
+They perform well, suit the fit needs of most cyclists, are very durable, and are easy to maintain.

 If your biomechanics or bad knees require a fit solution somewhat outside the norm or you just prefer pedals you can clip in from either side with near near-frictionless float, I recommend the Speedplay Zero Chrome-Moly road bike pedals.